The Green Papers: Montana 2008 General Election

 Seat up for election: Tuesday 4 November 2008

 Open Seat - At term limit.
-Running for Secretary of State in 2008.
+Ran for an won the contest for Secretary of State.

 Political Parties Parties appear in parenthesis and italics when a candidate receives the endorsement of a given Party and/or official sources indicate a candidate's association with a particular Party but only where the Party in question does not appear on the actual ballot as such.